FeryaelJustice/HotelAuraDeMallorca/README.md

     ```sudo mysql < /usr/share/phpmyadmin/sql/create_tables.sql```

-    (si los 2 pasos anteriores fallan): [Instalación de PHP manual en Debian](https://www.digitalocean.com/community/tutorials/how-to-install-phpmyadmin-from-source-debian-10)
+    (si los 2 pasos anteriores fallan): [Instalación de PHPMyAdmin manual en Debian](https://www.digitalocean.com/community/tutorials/how-to-install-phpmyadmin-from-source-debian-10)

     ```sudo mariadb```

-    ```GRANT SELECT, INSERT, UPDATE, DELETE ON phpmyadmin 'pma'@'localhost' IDENTIFIED BY 'password';``` (put the same password that you gonna put in the .env of the app for the connection and that u put in mariadb secure installation)
+    ```GRANT SELECT, INSERT, UPDATE, DELETE ON phpmyadmin.* TO 'pma'@'localhost' IDENTIFIED BY 'password';``` (put the same password that you gonna put in the .env of the app for the connection and that u put in mariadb secure installation)

-    ```GRANT SELECT, INSERT, UPDATE, DELETE ON *.* 'admin'@'localhost' IDENTIFIED BY 'password';``` (put the same password that you gonna put in the .env of the app for the connection and that u put in mariadb secure installation)
+    ```GRANT ALL PRIVILEGES ON ON *.* TO 'admin'@'localhost' IDENTIFIED BY 'password';``` (put the same password that you gonna put in the .env of the app for the connection and that u put in mariadb secure installation)

-    ```GRANT SELECT, INSERT, UPDATE, DELETE ON *.* 'fer'@'localhost' IDENTIFIED BY 'password';``` (put the same password that you gonna put in the .env of the app for the connection and that u put in mariadb secure installation)
+    ```GRANT ALL PRIVILEGES ON *.* TO 'fer'@'localhost' IDENTIFIED BY 'password';``` (put the same password that you gonna put in the .env of the app for the connection and that u put in mariadb secure installation)

+    ```GRANT ALL PRIVILEGES ON *.* TO 'root'@'localhost' IDENTIFIED BY 'password';``` (put the same password that you gonna put in the .env of the app for the connection and that u put in mariadb secure installation)

     ```FLUSH PRIVILEGES;```

     ```EXIT;```

+    (if you installed phpmyadmin with the manual way link, you can avoid this, you choose the way you want to install phpmyadmin)

     ```wget https://www.phpmyadmin.net/downloads/phpMyAdmin-latest-all-languages.tar.gz```